loopbackio/loopback-next/docs/site/tutorials/core/9-boot-by-convention.md

+---
+lang: en
-# Discover and load artifacts by convention (#8)
+title: 'Discover and load artifacts by convention'
+keywords: LoopBack 4.0, LoopBack 4
+sidebar: lb4_sidebar
+permalink: /doc/en/lb4/core-tutorial-part9.html
+---

-We start to see various types of artifacts being added to the application.
-Such artifacts needed to be loaded and registered with the application so that they can be used for composition.
-It can be achieved by calling `Context` APIs or helper methods on the application object:
+There are various types of artifacts being added to the application, such as controller, interceptor, observer.
+Such artifacts need to be loaded and registered with the application so that they can be used for composition.
+It can be achieved by calling `Context` APIs or helper methods on the application
+object:

 ```ts
 import {createBindingFromClass, BindingScope} from '@loopback/context';